bids-standard/BEP028_BIDSprov/bep028spec.md

 * inside dataset subdirectories ;
 * at file level.

-It is recommanded that the records are stored at the level they describe.
+It is recommended that the records are stored at the level they describe.
 E.g.:
 * an Activity that generated as set of files for several subjects of the dataset must be described at the dataset level ;
 * an Activity that generated as set of files for one subject only must be described at the subject's subdirectory level ;
 * an Activity that generated one file only can be described at this file's level.